djraw/woa-stream-capture/README.md

 # woa-stream-capture
-Save an recode WOA stream
+Save an recode WOA stream - https://www.magentamusik.de/

+Get URLs by using Dev-Console in Firefox